Credit Suisse slashes price target on Change Healthcare Inc. [CHNG] – find out why.

 How has CHNG stock performed recently?

-Change Healthcare Inc. [CHNG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.06.
-With this latest performance, CHNG shares dropped by -3.19% in over the last four-week period, additionally plugging by 6.50% over the last 6 months – not to mention a drop of -2.69% in the past year of trading.
+Change Healthcare Inc. [CHNG] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.48.
+With this latest performance, CHNG shares gained by 0.39% in over the last four-week period, additionally plugging by 11.95% over the last 6 months – not to mention a drop of -0.04% in the past year of trading.

 Change Healthcare Inc. [CHNG]: Deeper insight into the fundamentals